Welcome to the website of the Croydon Model Railway Society.

 Forthcoming articles will focus on the Rocky Mountaineer in Canada and the BR TOPS computerisation projects which ran in the 1970s.

 Every year, the Society organises a Model Railway Exhibition which for the last five years has been held in Warlingham.

 The last show was on October 13th and 14th.
 This year the layout below, Knuddelstein was voted by visitors as the Best in Show.

 We are alway glad to welcome new members at our South Croydon clubroom.

-If you would like to learn more about us and perhaps visit us with a view to joining the club.
+If you would like to learn more about us and perhaps visit us with a view to joining the club, then click on the Contact Us tab at the top of the page – or just click here.
 Alternatively come and discuss what the club can offer at our annual exhibition.

 Please take the opportunity to contact us and allow us to discuss the benefits of membership.